 Windows in your camper are slider or torque pane type.
-All windows are safety glass.
+Windows are safety glass or Acrylic.
 Open slider windows by rotating the locking lever and sliding the window.
 Open torque windows by turning the crank located at the bottom of the window frame, clockwise to open, counterclockwise to close.